mswhitby/classroom/_docs/classes/3rd.md

 order: 2
 ---

-# October 14, 2025
+# October 15, 2025

 ## Agenda

 ### Journal Entry - Prompt Engineering with Canva AI

 - Complete your journal entry for this week if you have not completed it yet.
-- The journal entry was assigned Monday, October 14, 2025.
+- The journal entry was assigned [Monday, October 14, 2025](https://github.com/mswhitby/WHSTechNotes/blob/main/journal.md#october-14-2025).

 ----